-First it needs to be made clear that super regenerative receivers, and VHF circuitry in general is very critical.
+First it needs to be made clear that super-regenerative receivers, and VHF circuitry in general is very critical.
 There has been a considerable amount of work to get this design to work right.
-If you want to change the critical parts of the design, I suggest you build the original circuit first so you know how it performs, and can judge the performance of an alterations from that.
+If you want to change the critical parts of the design, I suggest you build the original circuit first so you know how it performs, and can judge the performance of any alterations from that.
 I do not recommend other valves.
 Although there's plenty of other VHF valves, the 12AT7 is what this circuit was designed for.

-As to construction, forget the method of building MW sets with long wires all over the place and built on a piece of wood.
+As to construction, forget the method of building MW sets with long wires all over the place built on a piece of wood.
 A proper groundplane is essential and connecting wires must be short.
-We are dealing with frequencies 100 times greater than the MW band and things become very critical.
+We are dealing with frequencies 100 times greater than the MW band, and things become very critical.
 If you can't make an aluminium chassis, then use one of the commercially made aluminium boxes to build the receiver in.
-If you don't mount the tuning condenser rigidly, you will find the receiver a real pain to tune.
+If you don't mount the tuning condenser rigidly, you will find the receiver difficult to tune.
 You might care to do some calculations, working out the inductance of a few cm of wire and then see what the reactance is at 100Mc/s.
 Virtually all of the problems encountered by others duplicating the VHF receivers on this site, have been to do with earthing and layout.